-How to Qualify For the Earned Income Tax Credit [INFOGRAPHIC]
+Earned Income Tax Credit Requirements

-The Earned Income Tax Credit is a refundable tax credit.
+The Earned Income Tax Credit (EITC or EIC) is a refundable tax credit.
 That means, even if your tax liability is zero, if you qualify for the EITC, the credit will be paid to you.
 It was created to benefit low-income, working families.
 However, the criteria for claiming the credit can be confusing.

 - You either:

 - Meet the rules for those without a qualifying child (you cannot be claimed as a dependent or be a qualifying child of another person, you meet age requirements, and you lived in the U.S. more than half the year); or

 - Have a child that meets all the qualifying child rules for you, or your spouse, if you file a joint return (SSN, relationship, age, residency, and joint return), your qualifying child can’t be used by more than one person to claim the EIC, and you aren’t the qualifying child of another person.